 Everything Things about Impedance

 Of all the stats that come with headphones, impedance is the one worth knowing (alongside frequency response).
-A good ‘impedance match’ will help your ‘phones work more effectively, so consider where you’ll be using your cans and what type of equipment you’ll be plugging them into.
+Good ‘impedance match’ will help your ‘phones work more effectively, so consider where you’ll be using your cans and what type of equipment you’ll be plugging.

 The higher the quoted impedance, the higher the signal level needed to drive the headphones properly to sound good.
 High-impedance headphones are designed for studio environments.